AmirMaharjan00007/programming-projects/README.md

 ## Current Development Focus

-As I prepare for the Master of Information Technology at the University of Waikato, I am focusing my programming development on cybersecurity-relevant applications:
+As I prepare for the Master of Information Technology, I am focusing my programming development on cybersecurity-relevant applications:

 - Python scripts for network analysis and security automation